jessepav/lacygoill-wiki-backup/admin/openbox.md

        }

 What's the difference between the two snippets?
-Is there a difference between the tty and the VT?
+Is there a difference between the tty and the VC?
 Why is there no `fi` in the zsh snippet?
 Where is this syntax documented?

 In the previous snippets, what are the pros and cons of using the `$ exec` command?